 Alien3 was a project that was aptly described as being from development hell.
 In its six years of on again/off again production history, the project started to resemble a creative revolving door.
 Connected at various points were directors like Ridley Scott, director of the original Alien (1979); Renny Harlin, director of Die Hard 2 (1990), Cliffhanger (1993) and Deep Blue Sea (1999); and Vincent Ward, the New Zealand director of The Navigator: A Mediaeval Odyssey (1988) and What Dreams May Come (1998), even Clive Barker, before the final choice of the then unknown David Fincher who up until that point had only directed music videos.

 Alien3 was the debut feature from director David Fincher.
-Fincher went on to make the extraordinary serial killer thriller Se7en (1995); followed by the reality-bending The Game (1997); the truly amazing Fight Club (1999); the thriller Panic Room (2002); the true-life serial killer film Zodiac (2007); The Curious Case of Benjamin Button (2008) about a man who ages backwards; The Social Network (2010) about the real-life establishing of Facebook; the English-language remake of The Girl with the Dragon Tattoo (2011); and the thriller Gone Girl (2014); as well as producing the tv series Mindhunter (2017– ) about the establishment of the FBI’s Behavioural Science Unit, where he has emerged as one of the most fascinating directors currently at work in the American mainstream.
+Fincher went on to make the extraordinary serial killer thriller Se7en (1995); followed by the reality-bending The Game (1997); the truly amazing Fight Club (1999); the thriller Panic Room (2002); the true-life serial killer film Zodiac (2007); The Curious Case of Benjamin Button (2008) about a man who ages backwards; The Social Network (2010) about the real-life establishing of Facebook; the English-language remake of The Girl with the Dragon Tattoo (2011); the thriller Gone Girl (2014); and the true-life Mank (2020) about Hollywood screenwriter Joseph Mankiewicz; as well as producing the tv series Mindhunter (2017-9) about the establishment of the FBI’s Behavioural Science Unit, where he has emerged as one of the most fascinating directors currently at work in the American mainstream.